INTEL: FROM A GLOBAL STAGE, CHINESE WINES VENTURE UPSTATE

 April 2026

 At one of Cafe Mutton’s Sunday Long Lunches, I took a bottle Farmentation Cha Pét Nat—a Chinese wine made from black muscat grapes and Yunnan jasmine tea leaves.
 It was of course, as much as talking point as a a huge hit.
-So, I reached out to Lila Holland to talk about unique aspects of China’s wine regions, terroir, technique, and the future of Chinese wine. - SDP
+So, I reached out to Lila Holland to talk about unique aspects of China’s wine regions, terroir, technique, and the future of Chinese wine.

 SDP: Lila, you're the founding force behind Peripheral, the natural wine fair in Hudson.
 When or how did you get involved in importing Chinese wines?

 LH: Peripheral is a labor of love, the production of which requires an extreme amount of my time and energy.
 Lately the fair has been on hiatus as my partner Tara Hammond and I focus on building our import label, Carnelia, which seeks to illuminate the lines of connection that winemaking and agriculture can draw between people and places from down the road to around the world.
-When we met Camden Hague of China Wine Club, a new web of connections lit up for us, and it was clear that we should partner with her to bring Chinese wines to New York for the first time.
-It's amazing to share a peach pét-nat from Fruitblood in Ohio alongside a peach pét-nat from Farmentation in Shaangxi.
+When we met Camden Hauge of China Wine Club, a new web of connections lit up for us, and it was clear that we should partner with her to bring Chinese wines to New York for the first time.
+It's amazing to share a peach pét-nat from Fruitblood in Ohio alongside a peach pét-nat from FARMentation in Shaanxi.

 Another thing that excites me about China is that it has a rich and ancient winemaking history, with evidence of intentional fruit fermentation dating back thousands of years.
 I've worked for a long time with wine from Georgia, another cradle of winemaking, so learning about Chinese wine feels like a natural extension for me.